 Tutorial: Collect and analyze resource logs from an Azure resource

 Resource logs provide insight into the detailed operation of an Azure resource and are useful for monitoring their health and availability.
-Azure resources generate resource logs automatically, but you must configure where they should be collected.
-This tutorial takes you through the process of creating a diagnostic setting to collect resource logs for a resource in your Azure subscription and analyzing it with a log query.
+Azure resources generate resource logs automatically, but you must create a diagnostic setting to collect them.
+This tutorial takes you through the process of creating a diagnostic setting to send resource logs to a Log Analytics workspace where you can analyze them with log queries.

 In this tutorial, you learn how to: